 And it's fucking hard to achieve.. and honestly I think it's a biggie for us boozers.
 We all know that taking away the alcohol is just the first step and often there may be much more we need to do to achieve this place of 'enoughness'… but it can be done.

-This topic was bubbling around the Members Feed this morning.
-One member wrote “When I was drinking I used to have drunken ramblings where I would say “am I enough?”
+This topic was bubbling around the Members Feed the other day.
+One member wrote "When I was drinking I used to have drunken ramblings where I would say “am I enough?”
 “But am I enough though?”
 “I just don’t feel like I’m enough”.
 I could never explain what that meant but I just knew that I felt that “I wasn’t enough”.
 I noticed someone saying it on a post on here and it got me wondering if it is a common feeling amongst drinkers and maybe one of the reasons why we drink/drank.
-How many of you can relate to that?”
+How many of you can relate to that?"

 They got this instant response from another member: "Yup…..
 I never felt smart, pretty, good, rich, thin, clever, fit, tough or kind enough.
 I’m not sure when I put these expectations upon myself, yet there they were and on occassion still are.
 Realising who I am is ok as I am.
 Any improvement onwards is ok too."